 It is because Pine extract contains a high amount of polyphenols.
 Polyphenols regulate cellular activity and fight free radicals, which expose our bodies to oxidative stress.

-In general, they defend the body against damage from diseases like cancer and heart disease.
+They defend the body against damage from diseases like cancer and heart disease.
 It also functions as a built-in photoprotector, slowing down the aging process.

 Additionally, Pine bark extract can perfectly complement your nutritional kit.